BWibo/3dcitydb-mkdocs/docs/citydb-tool/import-citygml.md

     ```

 !!! note
-    - If multiple filters are used, all conditions must be satisfied for a feature to be imported.
+    - When using multiple filters, all conditions must be satisfied for a feature to be imported.
     - Filters are applied to the top-level `<cityObjectMember>` elements in the input file.
 Matching features
       are imported, including all their subfeatures.
 Filtering subfeatures is not supported.